Can I drive someone else’s car?

-This means that if you’re involved in an accident with another car and you’re at fault, any damage to the car you’re driving won’t be covered.
+That means if you’re involved in an accident with another car and you’re at fault, any damage to the car you’re driving won’t be covered.
 Nor will you be covered if that car is stolen or damaged by fire.
-It’s possible to have a higher level of DOC cover, but if that applies to you, it’ll be clearly stated in your policy documents.
-And you know our feelings about reading those documents carefully…

 How can I get cover for driving another car?

-Adding your name to their policy
+Getting your name added to their policy

-Be aware that the main driver on a policy must be the person who drives the car most of the time – as a named driver, you should only be using the car occasionally.
+Be aware that the main driver on a policy must be the person who drives the car most of the time.
+As a named driver, you should only be using the car occasionally.

-Also, be aware that if you’re added as a named driver, you probably won’t be able to build up a no-claims bonus on that policy.
+And be aware that if you’re added as a named driver, you probably won’t be able to build up a no-claims bonus on that policy.

 Getting short-term insurance